dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 allocation of wealth.

-That is, the common person assumes that the cash flowing around the economy reflects strong economic fundamentals, when instead Keynesian economics allows "even out" economic turbulence by stimulating the economy with central banking.
+That is, the common person assumes that the cash flowing around the economy reflects strong economic fundamentals when instead Keynesian economics allows "even out" economic turbulence by stimulating the economy with central banking.
 The credit injected into the economy, in turn, promotes economic growth.
 So when there's not enough liquidity